Quick Answer

 These laws are some of the oldest in the country and this can make them difficult to interpret, as some of them have changed a lot over the years.
 This means cases involving maritime accidents will require a skilled and experienced maritime law attorney, one who is well-versed in the current laws and their application.

-As it stands today, navigable waters is defined as any body of water that acts as a continued highway over which commerce, such as foreign and domestic cargo transportation, is carried out.
+As it stands today, navigable waters are defined as any body of water that acts as a continued highway over which commerce, such as foreign and domestic cargo transportation, is carried out.
 If a body of water allows for trade between states or foreign countries, it is classed as navigable waters and thus is governed by maritime law.
 To further complicate matters, there are “greater navigable waters”, which are certain bodies of water that are governed by maritime laws even though they do not involve a direct connection between two states or countries.

 This means that land-locked bodies of waters are usually governed by the state laws where the water is located rather than maritime law.